How do you decide what comes next in your life?

 Sometimes the categories overlap each other, that’s OK, don’t get too hung up on that.

-I know this seems backwards, but once you’ve identified some dreams and goals you might want to go back to why you want to accomplish this.
+I know this seems backward, but once you’ve identified some dreams and goals you might want to go back to why you want to accomplish this.
 Is it because you think it’s what you should do or want or is it because that dream is truly calling your name?
-Dig deep, question everything and feel if it’s truly important to you, if it brings you joy, enjoyment or at least satisfaction.
+Dig deep, question everything and feel if it’s truly important to you if it brings you joy, enjoyment or at least satisfaction.

 I was finally able to work on a life plan by asking myself what reaching my goals would look and feel like.
-It just added a layer of details and made it way more real.
+It just added a layer of detail and made it way more real.
 This step was super helpful to me.

 Here’s an example:

 - Category: House

 - Vision: We live in a calm and safe home.
 We feel inspired by our environment.

 - What it looks like: The renovations on the house are finished, including the basement and yard; we only have regular maintenance to do; the house is organized, there is no clutter; we have running, safe vehicles.

 Since our first plan back in September 2014 we’ve: decluttered the basement and had a garage sale; fixed our kitchen faucet; figured out a maintenance schedule and we’re trying to follow it; added some plants, lights and curbs to our landscaping; insulated the garage and rewired it, installed some lights and a heater so Dave can work in it in the winter; bought and sold more cars than I can count, one of which is my first ever personal vehicle; organized the garage (for the millionth time); had a new furnace and hot water thank installed; finished our shed and organized it properly … and this is just one area of our lives and not even half of what we wanted to do, but we’re progressing.

 Simply said, you probably can’t do everything.
 So prioritize what’s important to you and what needs to get done first.
 For example, you might have to reimburse debt before you buy your dream house or go on that sabbatical.